sync-language/sync/lib/src/compiler/tokenizer/README.md

   - Must be distinguished from make immutable reference.
 Must be after an identifier.
 - &= (Bit And Assign)
 - & (Bit And)
+  - Cannot be meaningfully distinguished from reference at tokenizing time, as knowing if it's a reference type, make reference operator, or bit-and can only be known with more information, such as if it's part of function signature, the multiple symbols that came before, etc. As a result, it will use `AmpersandSymbol`.
 - |= (Bit Or Assign)
 - | (Bit Or)
 - ^= (Bit Xor Assign)